A Visitor’s Guide to the Manial Palace (Prince Mohamed Ali Palace)

 The museum has various items on display, including textiles, books, costumes, and ornaments that give a glimpse of Egyptians.
 The museum systematically displays the items, allowing visitors to understand the royal family’s living standards and observe the development of Egyptian art and traditions throughout the ages.

 In addition, the palace and its grounds can accommodate several cultural activities, such as art shows and music concerts, among others, as well as educational activities.
-Such activities help to form a better understanding of the historical background of Egypt as well as develop an appreciation towards art.
-Through interaction with the public, the palace plays the role of connecting between past and future so that the tales of royalty in Egypt can continue to be lived.
+Such activities help to form a better understanding of the historical background of Egypt as well as develop an art appreciation.
+Through interaction with the public, the palace plays the role of connecting the past and the future so that the tales of royalty in Egypt can continue to be lived.

 Preservation Efforts

-The historical and architectural values of Al Manial Palace have preserved the place over the years and to date.
-Many governmental and non-governmental organizations have contributed to maintaining the palace’s buildings and gardens, ensuring they remain well preserved.
+The historical and architectural values of Al Manial Palace have been preserved over the years and to date.
+Many governmental and non-governmental organizations have contributed to maintaining the palace’s buildings and gardens, ensuring they remain well-preserved.
 Some of the objectives of restoration have concerned the deterioration resulting from time, weather, and especially the environmental changes due to man’s interference with the habitat.

 This preservation is valuable for the palace and for the continuity of the historical progress in Egypt.
 Thus, by preserving the existence of the palace, the authorities can also preserve the history and traditions that are part of the country’s heritage and pass them on to future generations.